Website Kama Sutra

 HTML Frames have become in recent years a deprecated technology.
 All the functionality of frames is now achievable through CSS, and this is supported by any web browser that has been put out in the past decade.
 Furthermore, small devices such as smartphones have difficulty displaying pages set up with frames, whereas with modern CSS, screens of different size can be accommodated.

-Frames are useful when you need independently sliding sub-windows, or one sub-window that acts as a directory, and another that acts as a display.
+Frames are for making independently sliding sub-windows, or one sub-window that acts as a directory, and another that acts as a display.
 Don’t use frames merely to position elements—that’s what CSS positioning (or a table) is for.

 Browser-side scripting